Sdcrouse/crazy-coffee-concoctions-frontend-v2/README.md

 - `docker build -t crazy-coffee-concoctions-frontend .`
 - `docker run -d -p 5500:80 -v "$(pwd):/usr/share/nginx/html" crazy-coffee-concoctions-frontend`

+(Optionally, you can run the `docker ps` command to verify that the container is running.)

 Finally, navigate to http://127.0.0.1:5500/ (**Note:** http://localhost:5500/ will NOT work!
 The backend will return a CORS error).
 You should now be able to create an account, login, and create your favorite crazy coffee concoctions!

 **Note:** Once you build the Docker container, you will not need to rebuild it unless you update or delete it.
 From now on, you can start the app by running the `docker run` command.